mttschltz/kittythinks/content/yitzhak-hen-roman-barbarians-adaptation.md

 Hen points out that nowadays, Odoacer's take-offer is more likely seen as a shift in military leadership.

-In the Roman East (Byzantine), the reigning emperor Zeno was accepted by Odoacer and Zeno probably seemed to have been reluctantly accepting too.
+In the Roman East (Byzantine), the reigning emperor Zeno was accepted by Odoacer, and Zeno probably seemed to have been reluctantly accepting too.

 The emphasis lies in "reluctant", because Zeno decides to encourage Theoderic, an Ostrogothic leader (and king of various Gothic tribes), to take over a good chunk of the West.
-(Ironically, Zeno was actually worried about the Ostrogoths uniting, so his enouragement of Theoderic came back to bite him).
+(Ironically, Zeno had actually been worried about the Ostrogoths uniting, thus his enouragement of Theoderic came back to bite him).

 In 493, Odoacer is murdered by Theoderic and Ravenna - the seats Odoacer had chosen to reign from, falls to Theoderic and he is crowned king of Italy.